Partner with Campus to Community

 - No major planning commitment.

 - Flexible partnerships based on your organization’s needs.

-- Students who understand the role that your organization plays in the community and the societal barriers your organization challenges.
+- Students who understand the role your organization plays in the community, and its importance

 Current Opportunities to Partner

-Campus to Community Days are half or full day opportunities where Carleton students engage in a hands-on project with a local community partner.
+Campus to Community Days are half-day sessions that connect Carleton students with local non-profit and community organizations.
+They combine education with, hands-on work, reflection and community engagement.
 This is a voluntary service that provides community partners with a group of students for a 3-4 hour time commitment.
 Campus the Community Days occur throughout the academic year (from September to April).

 Campus to Community Days for Campus Groups

 Carleton departments, offices, sports teams and student clubs, societies or organizations can get involved in the community through Campus to Community Days.
 Submit our Campus Partner Request Form to request Campus to Community Day for your group.

 There are many benefits to participating in a Campus to Community Day as a campus group, including:

 - The opportunity to work as a team and build skills together.